linuxdeepin/deepin-manual/manual-assets/professional/deepin-log-viewer/en_US/index.md

   - Filtering by event type:

-    only applicable for boot-shutdown events, options include:  "All", "Login", "Reboot", and "Shutdown", the default option is "all".
+    only applicable for boot-shutdown logs, options include:  "All", "Login", "Reboot", and "Shutdown", the default option is "all".